calebclayreagor/DELAY/README.md

 ## Quick Setup

-Navigate to where you want the cloned repository and run:
+Navigate to the location where you want the repository saved and run:

 ```
 git clone https://github.com/calebclayreagor/DELAY